RP-gaiming/Tools/README.md

 # DDOS TOOL
-This tool is made for DDOSing
+This tool is made from Peet